raysan5/raylib/README.md

  - [Working for Web (HTML5)](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5))
  - [Working anywhere with CMake](https://github.com/raysan5/raylib/wiki/Working-with-CMake)

-*Note that the Wiki is open for edit, if you find some issues while building raylib for your target platform, feel free to edit the Wiki or open an issue related to it.*
+*Note that the Wiki is open to edits, if you find some issues while building raylib for your target platform, feel free to edit the Wiki or open an issue related to it.*

 #### Setup raylib with multiple IDEs

-raylib has been developed on Windows platform using [Notepad++](https://notepad-plus-plus.org/) and [MinGW GCC](https://www.mingw-w64.org/) compiler but it can be used with other IDEs on multiple platforms.
+raylib has been developed on Windows platform using [Notepad++](https://notepad-plus-plus.org/) and the [MinGW GCC](https://www.mingw-w64.org/) compiler but it can be used with other IDEs on multiple platforms.

 [Projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build raylib and code examples with multiple IDEs.